-A skilled real estate attorney can help you navigate the application process, effectively negotiate with officials, pacify angry neighbors, and move past unexpected hurdles.
+A skilled attorney can help you navigate the application process, effectively negotiate with officials, pacify angry neighbors, and move past unexpected hurdles.
 You can substantially increase your chances of success by hiring an experienced real estate lawyer to guide you through the process.

 At the Brink Law Firm, we are intimately familiar with the variance process in Pierce County and Tacoma.
 We have obtained multiple variances for clients, and for ourselves on our personal investment properties.
 To talk about your options, call us at 253.620.6666 or contact us online.